 Refund and Cancellation

-A full refund of registration fees, less a $30 administrative fee, will be approved if requested in writing at email@example.com and received by February 27, 2017.
+A full refund of registration fees, less a $30 administrative fee, will be approved if requested in writing at email@example.com and received by March 6, 2017.
 No refunds will be made after that date.
 If the text has already been sent, the cost of the text will also be deducted from the refund.
 A $30 fee also will be charged for returned checks.
 (Please note that if you fail to cancel by the deadline and do not attend, you are still responsible for payment.)
-KUPCE reserves the right to cancel the Science Managers Certification Program: Management of People in Science Organizations Module and return all fees in the event of insufficient registration.
+KUPCE reserves the right to cancel the Science Managers Certification Program: Organizational Management Module and return all fees in the event of insufficient registration.
 The liability of the University of Kansas is limited to the registration fee.

 KU Professional & Continuing Education does not share, sell, or rent its mailing lists.
 You have our assurance that any information you provide will be held in confidence by KU Professional & Continuing Education.